Understanding post-red giant branch binaries through stable mass transfer: Stable mass transfer models

-For the bulk of our work, we use the detailed binary models from \citet{Temmink2023}, which assume conservative mass transfer and circular orbits.
+For the bulk of our work, we used the detailed binary models from \citet{Temmink2023}, which assume conservative mass transfer and circular orbits.
 This grid of models covers the stable mass transfer regime and contains primaries that evolve through post-RGB or post-AGB phases.
 The metallicity is slightly super-solar ($Z=0.02$), which corresponds to [Fe/H] of $0.15$ using $\mathrm{[Fe/H]} = \log(Z/Z_{\odot})$, where $Z_{\odot}$ is the solar metallicity taken to be $0.0142$ \citep{Asplund2009}.

 The models of \citet{Temmink2023} encompass low- and intermediate-mass primaries with initial masses ($M_\mathrm{i}$) of $1.0$, $1.5$, $2.0$, $2.5$, $3.0$, $4.0$, $5.0$, $6.0$, $7.0$, $8.0$ $M_{\odot}$.
 For each of these primaries, RLOF was initiated for a grid of orbital separations (spaced logarithmically by approximately 0.2 dex) and mass ratios\footnote{\citet{Temmink2023} provides models with mass ratios greater than 1.0.
-However, we do not use these because the companions of post-RGB binaries are most likely main-sequence stars that are initially less massive than the primaries \citep{Oomen2018}.} ($q=M_\mathrm{a}/M_\mathrm{d}$, ranging from 0.1 to 1.0 in steps of 0.1), such that the primary filled its Roche lobe at a number of starting points along the single-star evolution tracks of these primaries, selected between the end of the main sequence and the first thermal pulse (TP) during the AGB.
+However, we did not use these because the companions of post-RGB binaries are most likely main-sequence stars that are initially less massive than the primaries \citep{Oomen2018}.} ($q=M_\mathrm{a}/M_\mathrm{d}$, ranging from 0.1 to 1.0 in steps of 0.1), such that the primary filled its Roche lobe at a number of starting points along the single-star evolution tracks of these primaries, selected between the end of the main sequence and the first thermal pulse (TP) during the AGB.
 The companion stars were treated as point masses.
 Further details concerning these models can be found in \citet{Temmink2023}.

 In order to obtain a higher density of stable mass transfer models for this grid in the low primary mass regime that result in post-RGB binaries, we computed additional models for $M_i$ of $1.25$ $M_{\odot}$ and $1.75$ $M_{\odot}$.
-We use an identical method to that discussed in \citet{Temmink2023}, utilising version r12115 of MESA \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019}.
+We used a method identical to that discussed in \citet{Temmink2023}, utilising version r12115 of MESA \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019}.
 These binary models cover a smaller parameter space than those of \citet{Temmink2023}, as we selected donors that undergo mass transfer between about halfway up the RGB and the tip of the RGB.
 The additional models in combination with the models of \citet{Temmink2023} are referred to as the solar models.